maverickactuary/1actuary/content/2marketplayers/index.md

 You are an insurer who wants to improve its protection products, volumes or profits.

 A good first step is to review the landscape.
 Who are your competitors and what advantages do they enjoy over you?
-Do you have what it takes to secure the improvement you want?
+Can you secure the improvement you want?

 This article segments the market and gives predictions.
+Capability is separate.

 ## Market segmentation and predictions